lelou6666/nimbus-docs/phantom/arch.rst

 =========

-All of our components use a `zookeeper <http://zookeeper.apache.org/>`_ cluster for persistant storage.
-This again allows for high scalablity.
+All of our components use a `zookeeper <http://zookeeper.apache.org/>`_ cluster for persistent storage.
+This again allows for high scalability.

 DTRS
 ====